stackitcloud/stackit-cli/docs/stackit_config_profile_set.md

 ## stackit config profile set

-Delete a CLI configuration profile
+Set a CLI configuration profile

 ### Synopsis

-Delete a CLI configuration profile.
+Set a CLI configuration profile as the active profile.
+The profile to be used can be managed via the STACKIT_CLI_PROFILE environment variable or using the "stackit config profile set PROFILE" and "stackit config profile unset" commands.
+The environment variable takes precedence over what is set via the commands.
-If the deleted profile is the active profile, the default profile will be set to active.
+When no profile is set, the default profile is used.

 ```
 stackit config profile set PROFILE [flags]